Central Chinese province swamped after heaviest rain in 1,000 years - Up News Info

 From the evening of Saturday until late Tuesday, 617.1 millimeters (mm) of rain had drenched Zhengzhou – almost on par with the city’s annual average of 640.8 mm.

-The level of rainfall in Zhengzhou witnessed over the three days was one seen only “once in a thousand years,” local media cited meteorologists as saying.
+The amount of rainfall in Zhengzhou witnessed over the three days was one seen only “once in a thousand years,” local media cited meteorologists as saying.

 Advertisement